3 Modern Flashcards Alternatives to Anki

 Boterview's flashcard system works like Anki in the essential ways.

-But unlike Anki, I don't need to create my deck manually.
-The AI generates the cards from a simple instruction or a PDF.
+It also has an AI that generates the cards from a simple instruction or a PDF.

 Boterview flashcards have a much cleaner user interface than Anki's: